avirklol/platformer_prototype/README.md

 *   **Multi-Turn Dialogue Systems:** The use of LLMs and orchestration tools allows for the prototyping and testing of multi-turn dialogue systems, with the ability to refine them through data and user feedback.
 *   **Agentic Architectures:** The system is designed to be extended with more advanced agentic architectures, with the `AIBrain` class capable of managing long-term memory, relationships, and goals.

-This project serves as a demonstration of how cutting-edge AI techniques can be integrated into game development to create more engaging and believable virtual worlds.
+This project serves as a demonstration of how AI techniques can be integrated into game development to create more engaging and believable virtual worlds.